njonsson/cape/README.markdown

       mirror_rake_tasks :foo
     end

-### Mirror Rake tasks that require Capistrano recipe options and/or environment variables
+### Mirror Rake tasks that require renaming, Capistrano recipe options, path switching, and/or environment variables

-Cape lets you specify options used for defining Capistrano recipes.
-You can also specify remote environment variables to be set when executing Rake tasks.
-Note that Cape statements must be contained in a `Cape` block.
+Cape lets you customize mirrored Rake tasks to suit your needs.
+Note that Cape statements must be contained in a `Cape` block, and references to Capistrano variables such as `rails_env` and `release_path` must be contained in an inner block, lambda, or other callable object.

     # config/deploy.rb